 By successfully completing this course you will receive a nationally recognised AQF Qualification.

-Students referred under the AMEP (Adult Migrant English Program) are eligible for up to 510 hours of free English classes.
+Students referred under the AMEP (Adult Migrant English Program) are eligible for free English classes.

 The student tuition fees published are indicative only and can be subject to change given individual circumstances at the time of enrolment.
 Funding made available to eligible individuals by State and Commonwealth Governments.
 If funding is utilised, this may affect future opportunities to access additional funding in the future.
 For more information see ‘Fee information and eligibility’ under the ‘Apply Now’ tab on the Wodonga TAFE website.